 2. Go for a marble lookalike

-Love the solid and impressive look of real stone, but not the cost?
+Looking for kitchen splashback ideas in natural looking materials?
+Love the solid and impressive appearance of real stone, but not the cost?
 Pick a splashback with a real-stone effect instead.

 This kitchen benefits from the elegant marble effect of the glass Impact Harmony Grey splashback from British Ceramic Tile.